African-American man with confused look standing in front of thought bubbles including lounge chair, piggy bank, house and question mark

 First Financial Bank is here to help get you started, with several types of personal financial services designed to assist all money personality types improve their financial journey.

-Check out our resources online, or contact us today for more information.
+Contact us today for more information.

 The information on this page is accurate as of September 2022 and is subject to change.
 First Financial Bank is not affiliated with any third-parties or third-party websites mentioned above.
 Any reference to any person, organization, activity, product, and/or service does not constitute or imply an endorsement.
 By clicking on a third-party link, you acknowledge you are leaving bankatfirst.com.
 First Financial Bank is not responsible for the content or security of any linked web page.
 Member FDIC / Equal Housing Lender.